bach05/SOODImageNet/README.md

 pip install -e .
 ```

-## Download and Usage of pre-compiled lists
+---
+# DATASET USAGE

-We provide the lists used in the paper "*SOOD-ImageNet: a Large-Scale Dataset for Semantic Out-Of-Distribution Image Classification and Semantic Segmentation*" for our experiments.
+We release the dataset used in the paper "*SOOD-ImageNet: a Large-Scale Dataset for Semantic Out-Of-Distribution Image Classification and Semantic Segmentation*" for further experiments.

-### Download ImageNet-21K-P
+## Download ImageNet-21K-P

 The images can be obtained from the official website: [Download ImageNet](http://www.image-net.org/).